-Osteoarthritis is arthritis that usually affects the weight-bearing joints.
-It’s often found in the
+Osteoarthritis affects the weight-bearing joints.
+It’s usually found in the

-The clearest evidence of causation has come from research into osteoarthritis of the knees.
-It is reasonably safe to assume that the mechanism is the same no matter the location (osteoarthritis of the hands is probably different since the hands are not weight-bearing).
+Studies of the knee have found that osteoarthritis is caused by muscle weakness (1,2).
+It is reasonably safe to assume that the same mechanism exists in other locations (osteoarthritis of the hands is probably different since the hands are not weight-bearing).

-If the quadriceps is weak it can’t protect the joint as efficiently as it should – and the excessive movement results in wear and tear, or osteoarthritis.
+If the quadriceps is weak, it can’t protect the joint as efficiently as it should.
+Excessive movement results in wear and tear, or osteoarthritis.

 Fortunately, it’s easy to test for weakness in the quadriceps if you know how.
-It’s done like this:
+Watch:

 If exercise were the answer then Andy Murray would not need a new hip and elite athletes would not get osteoarthritis, but they do.